( Back to California Haunted Index )

 She was a twelve year old girl who was close to her parents, that died in 1879 from encephalitis.
 May contacted her very distraught parents through a medium to tell them that she wasn't dead, but survived in spirit and was waiting for them on the other side in the spirit world.

-This must of comforted her parents somewhat, but they couldn't bear to give her things and toys away, yet couldn't bear to look at them either.
+This must have comforted her parents somewhat, but they couldn't bear to give her things and toys away, yet couldn't bear to look at them either.
 So her parents put May's trunk of things and toys in a wall, and just sealed it up.
 Imagine the surprise of the current owners of her family's house when they discovered this trunk, while the wall it was hidden in was being removed in a remodeling effort.
 May's trunk and things are now in a Sacramento museum.

 Railroad engineer hero William Brown

 He was able to save hundreds of lives by uncoupling the passenger train from the engine, but died himself, still trying to stop it, as it plunged into the water.
 Some dolt threw the wrong switch, sending his train onto the Ferry wharf.
 When they pulled the train out, he was still clutching the controls, trying to stop the engine.
 He died trying.

 Entity of Fireman - Killed on the job, fighting a fire.

 People who are buried anonymously and forgotten by neglect, by omission or disrespected in some way like having their headstone broken, are sometimes restless, looking for recognition or a remembrance to be put in place.